-We were lucky enough to have Rhonda Brighton-Hall and James Hancock from MWAH. as our presenters today at our monthly Ask The Expert lunch.
-They delved into the topic of leadership development and explain to us how they believe this can be done differently in today’s world.
+We were lucky enough to have Rhonda Brighton-Hall and James Hancock from MWAH. as our presenters at our monthly Ask The Expert lunch.
+They delved into the topic of leadership development and explained to us how they believe this can be done differently in today’s world.
 They’ve summarised their thoughts below….

 There’s not a person in the people, leadership or culture space who isn’t currently being challenged on ‘what is leadership’, let alone how to develop it.

 There’s also not a CEO, HRD or any other C-Suite Executive who is not acutely conscious that their ability to deliver “leadership”, either personally or through their team, will be a key determinant of the success (or otherwise) of their whole organisation and a significant marker on the success of them as individuals.

 Add some context – productivity and cost cutting still rife and everyone barely finding enough resources (money, time, energy, headspace) for lunch, let alone an offsite, – and you have a perfect storm around leadership development.
 The days of lengthy workshops aimed at capability builds are gone.

 Fortunately, we have some other context changes that are driving an optimism around both understanding leadership and also developing it.

 1. We absolutely know what matters in leading people – Purpose, Relationships, and Agency/Flexibility

 2. We can design for humans – And we know that with human centric design we get simple core processes that deliver on promises

 3. We know habits matter – And we design practice that embeds ideas into every day